MCP Registry

 Governance Pattern

-A responsible client or enterprise subregistry should preserve the upstream server name, version, package identifier, endpoint, publisher namespace, registry fetch time, hash where available, status field, tool list, capability summary, and downstream review notes.
-It should also record when a server was added, deprecated, blocked, or re-approved.
+A responsible client, marketplace, or enterprise subregistry should preserve the upstream server name, title, version, schema URL, package identifier, remote endpoint, transport, publisher namespace, authentication method, registry fetch time, package hash where available, status field, tool list, capability summary, and downstream review notes.
+It should also record when a server was added, deprecated, blocked, re-approved, or removed from a user-facing catalog.

-Subregistries can add opinionated layers that the official registry intentionally avoids: security scans, popularity signals, internal approval status, license notes, data-retention tags, jurisdiction notes, incident contacts, and policy labels for read-only or write-capable tools.
+Subregistries can add opinionated layers that the official registry intentionally avoids: security scans, popularity signals, internal approval status, license notes, data-retention tags, jurisdiction notes, incident contacts, vulnerability-disclosure links, and policy labels for read-only, write-capable, destructive, open-world, or secret-handling tools.
 The official OpenAPI-compatible subregistry model is useful because it lets different institutions share an interface while carrying different risk judgments.

 The mistake to avoid is registry laundering.
 A server appearing in an official registry should not automatically appear in a user's agent with broad access to files, accounts, cloud systems, or production data.
 Discovery should lead to review; it should not bypass review.